maxrpark/my-porfolio-blog-website/content/articles/Javascript-course-john-smilga.md

 This course is divided into 18 sections with a total of 357 lessons and a total duration of 40 hours.

-Since it is a beginner's course, during the firsts sections we learn the basics and most important thing about Javascript and manipulating the DOM After that there is an entire section with more than fifteen projects where you get to put into practices everything you had learned.
+Since it is a beginner's course, during the firsts sections we learn the basics and most important thing about Javascript and manipulating the DOM after that, there is an entire section with more than fifteen projects where you get to put into practices everything you had learned.

 After this first part, we start learning about ES6, Modules, AJAX and so more and again we get to use all this knowledge in some different projects.

-In the last section of the course, we build an online store call Comfy Store.
+In the last section of the course, we build an online store call "Comfy Store".

 To see all the course projects, [click here](https://www.johnsmilga.com/projects).